nicolaei/master/docs/thesis/source/07_discussion.md

 applications and research.

-Increasing accuracy with multiple scans
+Increasing accuracy with multiple scans {#sec:multiplescans}
 ---------------------------------------

 As we've seen from the [Access Point Scan Results], an AP is not guaranteed to